BG-RyanM/ml-explorations/stock-analysis/README.md

 In my opinion, raw price data isn't in an ideal format for DL analysis.
 Most (tradeable) stocks see their value increase exponentially over years, so a neural network that worked well on prices ranging from $10 to $100, would probably struggle with prices ranging from $500 to $1000, and vice-versa.

-My special innovation is to adjust a chart from showing absolute price data to showing price data relative to a particular Simple Moving Average.
+My special innovation (I'm sure others have thought of it) is to adjust a chart from showing absolute price data to showing price data relative to a particular Simple Moving Average.
 That moving average becomes a horizontal line with a value of 1.0, and all price data is expressed as a multiplier.

 ![](./images/RegularPriceData.png)
 `Regular Price Data`

 ![](./images/AdjustedPriceData.png)
 `Adjusted Price Data`

+## Deep Learning Applications

+### Exploration One

+This will be a very simple "vanilla" NN, which acts upon daily signals with no direct awareness of what happened on earlier days.
+However, when indicators such as moving averages or the MACD oscillator are added to the chart, these implicitly reflect past history.
+Thus, the NN will be able to infer something about the trends that are in progress on a given day (for example, if the value of a short-term SMA is above that of a longer-term SMA, that often indicates an uptrend).

+The desired output of the NN will simply be the answer to the question, "is today a good day to buy the stock?"

+An easy set of criteria for determining that might be:
+* From day `n` onward, does the stock price achieve a certain percentage in gain without declining from its starting value (on day `n`) by another percentage?
+* Is the profit target achieved within a certain number of days?
+(Ordinarily, when trading stocks, time spent in a position that's slow to produce results represents an opportunity cost.
+However, when trading options, we might prefer to find situations where the stock price DOESN'T move.)